angelajmzhou/TableRAG/README.md

 ### Step 1: Setup Config and Data Source

 1. Edit 'online_inference/config.py' to set the LLM infering url and key, and the query service url.
+Edit offline_backend/src/handle_requests.py as well.

+2. Put API keys in the .env file.

 3. Unzip the dev_excel.zip and put it into "/data" directory.

 ### Step 2: Run Main Experiment